VCCT-IMAD5112-2024-G1/AlexMugaviri_ST10434183_Assignment1/README.md

 6. **Error Handling:** The app includes robust error handling mechanisms to guide users in providing valid age inputs.
 If users enter an age outside the specified range (15 to 100) or fail to input their age altogether, clear and informative error messages are displayed to ensure a smooth user experience.

 Overall, the History Navigator app offers a user-friendly and engaging way for users to explore historical figures based on their age.
 By leveraging the app's intuitive interface and curated list of historical figures, users can delve into the rich tapestry of history and discover the stories of remarkable individuals who shaped the world we live in today.

+heres a a short video on the app https://youtu.be/P4_0bxuh2ro